eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-sharing.md

 # Sharing Workspaces

 ## Setting Up {{ site.product_mini_name }} as a Shared Server
-An {{ site.product_formal_name }} server can be setup to run on an external port using the environment variable  `CHE_HOST_IP` when starting the Che server.
+An {{ site.product_formal_name }} server can be setup to run on an external port using the environment variable  `CHE_HOST` when starting the Che server.
 Once the Che server is running, team members can use this remote IP to connect to the same Che server.

 ## Export Workspaces from Separate Servers
 If team members are all using their own {{ site.product_mini_name }} servers, they can share their workspace environment with other team members manually.
 Exporting a workspace can be done after a workspace has been created from the Workspaces page in the dashboard: